macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Use tools like Burp Suite to manipulate URLs, parameters, and HTTP methods (GET, POST, PUT, DELETE) to access higher-privileged functions.
   - Test for hidden endpoints using brute force and analyze all available HTTP methods for each endpoint.
+- **Can Detection Be Automated?**: **Partially**
+  - Some aspects of function-level authorization can be automated (e.g., testing access to higher-privileged functions via URL manipulation and HTTP methods).
+However, identifying all possible unauthorized endpoints may require manual testing.

 ## 6. Mass Assignment